IBOR Transition Overview

 Interbank Offered Rates (“IBOR”s) are the average rates at which banks can borrow in the interbank market and range in maturities from overnight to twelve months.
 The rates are calculated using submissions from a number of panel banks.
 IBORs were widely used as reference rates by market participants across nearly all asset classes, including derivatives, bonds, lending products, and other financial instruments.

 The London Interbank Offered Rate (“LIBOR”) was the most commonly used IBOR.
 It was an unsecured interbank borrowing rate that relied on the panel banks to accurately report the interest rates that they would have to pay to borrow from each other.
 LIBOR was based on five currencies (US Dollar, European Euro, British Pound Sterling, Japanese Yen, and Swiss Franc) and seven different maturities (overnight/spot next, one week, and one, two, three, six, and twelve months).
 The combination of the five currencies and seven maturities created a total of 35 different LIBOR settings that were calculated and reported each business day.
-As of December 31, 2021 the majority of LIBOR rates stopped being published, the remaining USD LIBOR rates (1-, 3-, 6- and 12-month) ceased publication on June 30, 2023.
+As of December 31, 2021, the majority of LIBOR rates stopped being published; the remaining USD LIBOR rates (1-, 3-, 6- and 12-month) ceased publication on June 30, 2023.

 CDOR Cessation Overview